VForWaTer/hydrobox/README.md

 ```

-Alternatively, nose is integrated to run either :code:`nosetests` in the repository root
+Alternatively, nose is integrated to run either `nosetests` in the repository root
-or run the setup.py with the :code:`test` keyword like:
+or run the setup.py with the `test` keyword like:

 ```bash
 python setup.py test